 Young ones, pop performers and rising rockers can find their way as stars by posting their performances on YouTube.
 Your effort might pay off just like what happened to the guys at the video gallery below.

 They are 10 talented people who uploaded their performances at the video-sharing site and got their fame thereafter.
 However, this is not a list that shows limited names of those who became popular through YouTube.
 So, you can share any artists that you want who made their way through YouTube in the comments below.

 1) Justin Bieber

 This guy skyrocketed to stardom at an early age.
 Thanks to YouTube videos that catapulted him from obscurity to superstardom.
 As a pre-teenager, Justin has been posting a lot of homemade performance videos since he was 12 years old.

-He reached the limelight after releasing Chris Brown’s “With You” in YouTube using the name Kidruhl.
-He was discovered by Scooter Braun, a talent manager and Usher, a world-famous singer.
+He reached the limelight after releasing Chris Brown’s “With You” on YouTube using the name Kidruhl.
+He was discovered by Scooter Braun, a talent manager, and Usher, a world-famous singer.
 After his discovery, his fame rose up and sold out tickets in stadiums worldwide.
-He grabbed the music industry by storm, and got several awards, including his nomination for Grammys.
+He grabbed the music industry by storm and got several awards, including his nomination for Grammys.

 2) Carly Rae Jepsen

 This young recording artist was discovered by Bieber who helped her rise to fame.
 Carly Rae Jepsen was already popular in her native Canada after finishing third on “Canadian Idol,” when Bieber tweeted her.
 ‘Though she didn’t find the road to US stardom, Bieber opened it for her.
 He tweeted, “Call Me Maybe” is cool and could be the most amazing song I’ve ever heard.”
 Scooter Braun, Bieber’s manager, immediately viewed Jepsen’s performances in YouTube videos and he was amazed.
 Then, he instantly offered her a mega-deal contract with Schoolboy Records.